successtar/cogo-toast/README.md

 yarn add cogo-toast@4.2.3
 ```

-The version `^3.0.0` makes the use of React Hooks internally.
+Version `^3.0.0` makes use of React Hooks internally.

 To use this package in projects that don't support hooks, use `v2.0.1` instead.